 Mrs Indira Gandhi is back on the election trail, and has shown signs of recovering from her political setbacks.

-Mrs Indira Gandhi is back on the election trail, and has shown signs of recovering from her political setbacks.
+Background: Mrs Indira Gandhi is back on the election trail, and has shown signs of recovering from her political setbacks.
 First came the Shaw Commission's indictments on charges of subverting the Constitution and other excesses.
 Then, the most recent condemnation has come from the Gupta Commission investigating her son Sanjay's abortive car project.
 The Commission's first report released by the Janta Party says that the impetus behind official wrongdoings came from Mrs Gandhi personally and Ministers and officials had gone along out of fear of reprisals.
 But when she launched her campaign, Mrs Gandhi's supporters showed little sign of being affected by these revelations.